Should You Participate in Your Employee Stock Purchase Plan?

 About Jason

-Jason Epps is vice president and private wealth advisor at KFA Private Wealth Group, a registered independent advisory firm founded on the premise of providing conflict-free financial and investment advice.
+Jason Epps is vice president and private wealth advisor at KFA Private Wealth Group, a registered independent advisory firm founded on the premise of providing sound financial and investment advice.
 With over 17 years of experience, Jason possesses the unique knowledge and expertise necessary to provide his clients with the most applicable and beneficial financial guidance that helps them find confidence in their financial future.
 Jason is a CERTIFIED FINANCIAL PLANNER™ practitioner and a Chartered Retirement Planning Counselor℠, CRPC®, and believes that a financial plan is only as strong as the advisor’s understanding of the core values and beliefs of each client.
 He serves a diverse range of clients, from young accumulators to pre-retirees and retirees, including business owners and professionals in a variety of fields.
 Jason is passionate about giving back to his community and volunteers with various organizations in the D.C. metro area.
 He also has coached youth travel and AAU basketball since 2009.
 When he’s not working, you can find Jason spending time with friends and family, traveling, trying new restaurants, and cheering on local D.C. sports teams.
 To learn more about Jason, connect with him on LinkedIn.